 Do you need to have a Social Security number to take the CPA exam?
 The majority of states require a valid social security number for identification purposes.
 This does seem rather ironic since the original SS cards say “not for identification” right on them.

 Again, most people don’t think about this requirement because the traditional applicant is a US citizen with an SS number.
 International candidates are rarely involved in the US SS system, so they don’t typically have social security numbers.
 If this is you, don’t worry.
 Illinois, Montana, New York, South Dakota, Wisconsin do not have a Social Security requirement.
 You are safe to apply in those states.

 All 55 licensing jurisdictions have a minimum age requirement of 18-years-old to apply for the CPA exam.

 Sorry minors; you will have to wait a few years in order to start your career.

 I’m sure none of the requirements thus far have been an issue for you.
 Most candidates don’t even realize that these qualifications in place, but they are.
-Let’s move on to main requirement that you are probably most interested in: education.
+Let’s move on to the main requirement that you are probably most interested in: education.